 Early-career researches can apply with a written application.
 The application deadline for the 8th is October 1st 2021.
 The written application should be mailed as one PDF to the Women's Office via email to mentoring.frauenbeauftragte(at)uni-bamberg.de.

 The written application must include the following elements:

 - cover letter (incl. motivation for participation and desired goals), approx. 1-2 pages

-- tabular CV (with research focus and list of publications)
+- tabular CV (with a list of publications)